spatie/crawler/README.md

 ## Add a delay between requests

 In some cases you might get rate-limited when crawling too agressively.
-To circumvent this, you can use the `setDelayBetweenRequests()` method to add a pauze between every request.
+To circumvent this, you can use the `setDelayBetweenRequests()` method to add a pause between every request.
 This value is expressed in miliseconds.

 ```php
 Crawler::create()